Western Zone Obesity Network · Patient Guide

 Types of Surgery

-Both procedures are done using laparoscopic (keyhole) surgery through small incisions.
+The Western Zone offers two types of bariatric surgery.
+Both are done using “laparoscopic” (keyhole) surgery through small incisions.

-The surgeon removes about 80% of the stomach, leaving a thin, banana-shaped stomach.
+The procedure: the surgeon removes about 80% of the stomach, leaving behind a thin, banana-shaped stomach.

-• Smaller stomach: you feel full after much smaller amounts
+• Smaller stomach – you feel full after eating much smaller amounts

-• Less hunger hormone: the removed part makes most of your ghrelin
+• Less hunger hormone – the removed part makes most of your ghrelin, so you feel less hungry

-• Hormonal changes help the brain recognize fullness
+• Hormonal changes – other gut hormones shift to help your brain recognize fullness

 “Gastric bypass”

-The surgeon creates a small pouch (about the size of an egg), then reconnects the small intestine in a “Y” shape, so food bypasses most of the stomach and the first part of the intestine.
+The procedure: the surgeon creates a small pouch (about the size of an egg) from the top of your stomach.
+Then the small intestine is cut and reconnected in a “Y” shape, so food bypasses most of your stomach and the first part of your intestine.

-• Very small pouch: you can only eat small amounts
+• Very small stomach pouch – you can only eat small amounts at a time

-• Major hormonal changes that control hunger and blood sugar
+• Major hormonal changes – powerful changes to gut hormones that control hunger and blood sugar

 Sleeve GastrectomyGastric Bypass (RYGB)

-The surgery80% of stomach removed; irreversibleSmall pouch + rerouted intestine; potentially reversible
+The surgery80% of stomach removed, leaving a banana-shaped sleeve; irreversibleSmall pouch created, intestine rerouted in a Y-shape; potentially reversible

 Average weight loss20–25% of total body weight25–30% of total body weight